 “For those who say such things declare plainly that they seek a homeland.
 And truly if they had called to mind that country from which they had come out, they would have had opportunity to return.
 But now they desire a better, that is, a heavenly country.
 Therefore God is not ashamed to be called their God, for He has prepared a city for them” (Hebrews 11:14-16).

 GOD HAS PREPARED A CITY FOR HIS FAITHFUL PEOPLE, AN ETERNAL ABODE IN HIS PRESENCE.
-To say the least, such a prospect ought to be something we DESIRE.
-Going to heaven ought to be something we want with all of our hearts.
+To say the least, such a prospect ought to be something we desire.
+Going to heaven ought to be something we want with all our hearts.
 In comparison to the “country” of our sojourn here below, that one is far superior.
-Think with me, though, about the future in terms of GOOD, BETTER, and BEST.
+Think with me, though, about the future in terms of good, better, and best.

 But, of course, what will be better even than the best of this world is the “better country” to which we are going when our lives are completely done.
 That better country is a “heavenly country,” and that is what our hearts desire most of all.
-But here is a wonderful truth: Our final destination is not only good, but the whole WAY by which our Father is leading us there is good also.
-So while we fervently long for heaven, let’s also enjoy the JOURNEY.
-Although difficult, it is still the “great adventure.”
+But here is a wonderful truth: our final destination is not only good, but the way by which our Father is leading us there is also good.
+So while we fervently long for heaven, let’s also enjoy the journey.
+Although difficult, it is still the great adventure.
 In God, the whole path — from start to finish — is full of grace and goodness.

 A wonderful way is the King’s Highway;

 It runs through the nightland up to the day;

 From the wonderful was, by the wonderful is,

 To the more wonderful is to be.